Consistent treatment of rapidity divergence in soft-collinear effective theory: Introduction

 Let us take an example of the back-to-back current $\overline{\xi}_{\bar{n}} W_{\bar{n}} S^{\dagger}_{\bar{n}} \gamma^{\mu} S_{n} W^{\dagger}_n \xi_n$, which will be generalized later, and consider a soft gluon emitted from the soft Wilson line, not from $S_n$, but from $S^{\dagger}_{\bar{n}}$.
-In order to consider the matching with the $n$-collinear sector, in which the $n$-collinear gluon is emitted from the $\overline{n}$-collinear field, we take the limit in which the component $\overline{n}\cdot k$ of the soft momentum becomes large, compared to other components with $k^2$ fixed.
-And it is taken to infinity in the soft sector because the large scale is beyond reach for the soft particles.
+In order to consider the matching with the $n$-collinear sector, in which the $n$-collinear gluon is emitted from the $\overline{n}$-collinear sector, we take the limit in which the component $\overline{n}\cdot k$ of the soft momentum becomes large, compared to other components with $k_{\perp}^2$ fixed.
+And it is taken to infinity in the soft sector because the large scale is beyond reach of the soft particles.
 Therefore the region $\overline{n}\cdot k\rightarrow \infty$ is where the possible rapidity divergence occurs and we apply the rapidity regulator to extract it.
-We can choose the rapidity regulator of the form $(\nu/\overline{n}\cdot k)^{\eta}$, where $\nu$ is the rapidity scale introduced and the rapidity divergence appears as poles in $\eta$.
-In order to be consistent, we also choose the same rapidity regulator in the $n$-collinear sector since the modification of the rapidity region due to the regulator should be the same in the overlapping region.
+We can choose the rapidity regulator in the form $(\nu/\overline{n}\cdot k)^{\eta}$, where $\nu$ is the rapidity scale introduced and the rapidity divergence appears as poles in $\eta$.
+In order to be consistent, we also choose the same rapidity regulator in the $n$-collinear sector since the rapidity region modified by the regulator should be the same in the overlapping region.

-We can also include collinear currents which are not back-to-back, or even the $N$-jet operator in which there are $N$ well-separated collinear directions.
+We can also include the collinear currents which are not back-to-back, or even the $N$-jet operator in which there are well-separated $N$ collinear directions.
 We emphasize that the same rapidity regulator should be employed both in the collinear and soft sectors.
 When the rapidity divergence in one collinear sector is to be matched, the soft gluons emitted from other collinear directions are selected and the collinear limit in the given collinear direction is taken.
 In this process, the directional dependence in the soft sector is correctly produced.
-Furthermore, we can assign a different rapidity scales to each collinear direction if there is a hierarchy of scales in different directions.
+Furthermore, we can assign a different rapidity scale to each collinear direction if there is a hierarchy of scales in different directions.
 The total contribution is free of every rapidity divergence associated with each collinear direction.
-The rapidity regulator for the soft-collinear current can be also consistently constructed from this method.
+The rapidity regulator for the soft-collinear current can be also consistently constructed using this method.